TrekGEO > Tillandsia > virescens

 Informations summarized here are based on our experiences, and TrekGEO does not guarantee the results by cultivating in the same or similar conditions described here.
 Even a species of Tillandsia differs substantially between individuals, and is very sensitive in changes of environments.
 Applicatons of any idea inspired by this site should be at your own risks.

 • Apr.
-2023 Seed pods opened and seeds were scattered.
+2023 Capsules opened and seeds were scattered.

 • Feb.
 2022 It flowered.